wp-plugins/the-events-calendar/readme.txt

 * removed donate button from User Profile view
 * cost now defaults to NULL
 ** on front end, cost field disappears if its value is NULL
+* more robust path for the ajax that hides the donation button

 = 1.5.3 =